 There are a few reasons for this.
 First, cats have a very high concentration of bacteria in their intestines.
 This bacteria breaks down food and produces methane and other gases as a by-product.

 These gases escape from the cat’s anus, causing the characteristic foul odor.
 In addition, cats also consume a lot of plant matter.
 This includes grasses, leaves, and other vegetation.

 While plants are an important part of a cat’s diet, they can also add to the smelly gas problem.
 The plant matter ferments in the intestine, producing more gas that smells bad when it escapes.
-Finally, some medical conditions can cause excessive flatulence in cats.

 If your cat is suddenly farting more than usual or the smell is particularly bad, it’s worth taking them to see the vet to rule out any underlying health problems.